GluuFederation/docs-gg-prod/docs/source/installation.md

 ```

 If you see the above message, it means the installation was successful.
 To log in to the Gluu Gateway admin portal, create an SSH tunnel on port 1338 from your workstation to the Gluu Gateway server, and point your browser at `https://localhost:1338`.
 Use the login and password that you also use to access the Gluu Server.

 !!!
+Important
+    If you get any error in setup then check the logs in log file `/opt/gluu-gateway/setup/gluu-gateway-setup.log` and `/opt/gluu-gateway/setup/gluu-gateway-setup_error.log`

+!!!
 Note
     If you do not want an SSH tunnel connection.
 See [FAQ](./faq.md#how-can-i-change-the-listening-address-and-port) for global access configuration.